shiv669/code-review-system/README.md

 The project was built incrementally, with frequent validation and iteration.

-Mistakes were made intentionally visible in the design process, including:
+Mistakes were intentionally left visible during development, including:
 - incorrect early schemas
-- misuse of database constraints
+- table and column mismatches
-- async and SQL syntax errors
+- async and SQL usage errors
+- environment and deployment assumptions

 Each mistake informed a clearer and more correct design.